-As of April 4, 2025, we had 3 employees on a full-time basis, with one employee and one service provider on a part-time basis, engaged in product research and development at IR.
+As of the date of this prospectus, we had 3 employees on a full-time basis, with one employee and one service provider on a part-time basis, engaged in product research and development at IR.
 Med Ltd.

 During February 2024, as a result of financial difficulties, we notified 10 of our 11 employees, including our then-Chief Executive Officer, of the termination of their employment.
 The effective termination dates vary based on contractual notice periods, which range between March 22, 2024, and April 22, 2024.
 During March 2024 following the approval of the IIA plan, we canceled the termination notice of two employees.
+In December 2024, as a result of financial difficulties, we notified 3 employees of the termination of their employment.
+The effective termination dates vary based on contractual notice periods of one month.